Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Measuring the Kirkwood-Dirac quasiprobability

 \underline{\emph{Scheme 1}} This first scheme was initially proposed in~\cite{PhysRevLett.92.130402}, further analyzed in~\cite{PhysRevA.77.052102,lundeen2005practical}, and experimentally implemented in~\cite{PhysRevLett.102.020404}.
-It consists in two sequential, independent weak measurements coupling system and a quantum pointer (here a one-dimensional continuous variable system).
+It consists of two sequential independent weak measurements, via a system quantum-pointer coupling (here a one-dimensional continuous variable pointer is considered).
 Each one of the two chosen system's observables is coupled with the momentum operator of a corresponding pointer.
 The evolution is thus represented by

 where $P_k$ denotes the momentum operator of the $k$-th pointer (similar expressions are obtained considering 2-level quantum pointers~\cite{calderaro2018direct}).